ethereum/devp2p/discv5/discv5-theory.md

 Similar to the ordinary Node Table, `B(s)` is divided into distance buckets.
 The difference is the reference point used to assign nodes to buckets.
 In the ordinary node table, a node `n` is placed according to `logdistance(self, n)`, where `self` is the local node ID.
 In a service table, the same node `n` is placed according to `logdistance(s, n)`, where `s` is the service identifier.

-For each `0 ≤ i < 256`, bucket `bᵢ(s)` contains DISC-NG-capable nodes whose node IDs are at logarithmic distance `i` from the service identifier:
+For each `0 ≤ i < 256`, bucket `bᵢ(s)` contains TopDisc-capable nodes whose node IDs are at logarithmic distance `i` from the service identifier:

     bᵢ(s) = { n | logdistance(s, n) = i }

 Thus, `B(s)` gives the local node a service-centred view of the discovery network.
 Buckets closer to `s` contain nodes whose IDs are closer to the service identifier, while buckets farther from `s` contain nodes from progressively larger regions of the key space.

-A node may maintain a service table for each service identifier for which it performs DISC-NG operations.
+A node may maintain a service table for each service identifier for which it performs TopDisc operations.
 Advertisers use `B(s)` as an advertise table for service `s`; discoverers use `B(s)` as a search table for service `s`.

 The registrar ad cache is separate from service tables.
 A registrar does not need to maintain `B(s)` for every service represented in its ad cache.

 ### Bootstrap from Ordinary Node Discovery

-A node does not start DISC-NG advertisement placement or lookup from an empty service table.
+A node does not start TopDisc advertisement placement or lookup from an empty service table.

 The node first joins the Node Discovery v5 network using the standard bootstrapping procedure.
 It populates its ordinary local node table through the existing `PING`, `PONG`, `FINDNODE`, lookup, refresh, and liveness mechanisms.